 There are 33 human tetraspanin proteins, emerging as key players in malignancy, the immune system, fertilization, cellular signaling, adhesion, morphology, motility, proliferation, and tumor invasion.
 CD9, a member of the tetraspanin family, associates with and influences, a variety of cell surface molecules.
 Through these interactions, CD9 modifies multiple cellular events, including adhesion, migration, proliferation, and survival.
 CD9 has therefore been considered to play a role in several stages during cancer development.
 Indeed, the reduced CD9 expression is generally related to venous vessel invasion and metastasis as well as poor prognosis.
 Our reports stated that the administration of mice bearing human gastric cancer cells with anti-CD9 antibody successfully inhibited tumor progression via anti-proliferative, pro-apoptotic, and anti-angiogenetic effect, strongly indicated that CD9 is a possible target to treat patients with gastric cancer.
 Here, we will describe the possibility of CD9 manipulation as a novel therapeutic strategy in gastric cancer, which still shows poor prognosis.

-© 2014 Baishideng Publishing Group Inc. All rights reserved.
+© The Author(s) 2015.
+Published by Baishideng Publishing Group Inc. All rights reserved.

 Key words: CD9; Tetraspanin; Gastric cancer; Tumorigenicity; Target therapies